Premier Health Miami Valley Hospital South: Services

 The facility also features a physician office building which houses staff practitioners as well as offices for physicians with independent practices within the community.
 The 78,000 sqft building, opened in January 2013, also features a comprehensive cancer care center focused on outpatient cancer care treatment, as well as space for patient education and support groups.
 In addition to physician labs, the facility also houses a concrete enclosed vault which houses a linear accelerator, which is used for precision cancer treatments.
 When Miami Valley Hospital South opened, the specialists for ovarian cancer and uterine cancer were moved there from Miami Valley Hospital.

+On May 1, 2024, the hospital ceased being a Level III trauma center, citing a desire to focus on fast-growing specialties including orthopedics and oncology.
+The hospital had previously ceased to provide labor and delivery services in 2022 for similar reasons, allowing the beds to be reused in other medical and surgical areas.
+An expanded cancer center opened in 2022.